Wah Yan College, Hong Kong: Star Studio

 Wah Yan Star Studio is the college's campus TV team.
 The team handles all audio-visual matters throughout the school year including assemblies and other school events.
 The team is also responsible for recording the school events and publishing the video recording or describing the events.
 The team is also free to record and publish interesting videos/dramas filmed by themselves, much like a TV station.
 All the videos are published online.

 The team is considered a school organization and is not interfered by the Student Association.

 Houses

 There are four houses in Wah Yan.
 Each house has their own colour.

 Students entering the school are each allocated permanently into one of the four houses, based on which class the student is allocated to.
+Loyola house members are assigned to class 1W, Kostka house members to 1Y, Xavier members to 1H, and Berchmans to 1K.
 Students are mixed up into different classes the following year.

 Students' awards

 Prizes are awarded to the top 2 or 3 students in each form.
 Separate awards are given to students in both science and arts streams.
 There are also prizes for students who achieved the best result in each subject in the HKDSE as well as languages.

 The Wah Yan College Alumni Association also offer students and graduates scholarships for local or overseas studies.

 Since 2011, 3 secondary 5 students are elected Students of the Year annually.
 One of them will also be selected as the Student Ambassador who will visit an overseas chapter of the Alumni Association together with the representative from Wah Yan College Kowloon during the summer vacation preceding secondary 6.
 Until 2011, secondary 6 students competed for the award.
 In 2011, 3 secondary 5 students taking the first HKDSE and 3 secondary 6 students sitting the last HKALE in 2012 were elected students of the year and one from each group was chosen as the Ambassador.